zhangrongxiang/zhangrongxiang/README.md

 ## <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> ɪ'ᴍ JackZhang

+**人，可以生如蚁而美如神 ———顾城**
-My name is Jack Zhang (Chinese: 张容祥).I am an undergraduate student at Harbin Institute of Technology.
-I  am interested in various fields including Diffusion Model and LLM.Currently I'm focusing on **Reinforcement Learning**.
+My name is Jack Zhang.I am an undergraduate student at Harbin Institute of Technology(Weihai).
+I  am interested in various fields including Reinforcement Learning and LLM.
 - Assessment score: 98.60 &nbsp;    Rank( 1/709)
 - CET4:&nbsp; 665
 - CET6:&nbsp; 595

-I started programming since I was in middle school.
-And In my first year in the university, I have an encounter with Deep Learning and then became enthusiastic about it.
-I love reading,literature and poems.
+-
 If you are interested in me, your contact is highly anticipated!

 - ✨ Student of life :)